AlexaWu/SQL-Project---Data-Analysis/Advanced JOINs & Performance Tuning.md

 > FULL JOIN is commonly used in conjunction with aggregations to understand the amount of overlap between two tables.
 A common application of this is when joining two tables on a timestamp.

-you're an analyst at Parch & Posey and you want to see:
+As an analyst at Parch & Posey you want to see:

 - `each account who has a sales rep` and `each sales rep that has an account` (all of the columns in these returned rows will be full)
 - but also `each account that does not have a sales rep` and `each sales rep that does not have an account` (some of the columns in these returned rows will be empty)